 A lot goes into playing the piano.
 If you are serious about this whole piano thing, then at some point you have probably studied scales and arpeggios.
 A family friend of mine (and wonderful pianist!)
 Carol Stivers once told me that “scales are the bread and butter of music.”
 Learning scales is so important because entire songs from the Common Practice Period revolve around and use them.
 This is why learning scales will drastically help to improve your skills and give you a serious push towards becoming a more experienced pianist.

 Above is a piece one of my first teachers showed me to help drive in the importance of knowing your scales.
-The material circled in red is scalar type material, ranging from textbook Major scales to slight variations of different five finger scales and scales in thirds - which can be quite tricky!
+(For those that are curious, this is Beethoven's 3rd Piano Sonata (Op.
+2, No. 3).
+The material circled in red is scalar type material, ranging from textbook Major scales to slight variations of different five-finger scales and scales in thirds - which can be quite tricky!
 The material circled in blue are arpeggios, which are another crucial song component that you will come across while studying the piano.
 Arpeggios are basically just chords that get played one note at a time, instead of all the notes in the chord being played simultaneously.

 As you can see, scales and arpeggios make up a pretty big part of this piece.
 This excerpt is also meant to be played quite fast, which reinforces the importance of mastering your scales and arpeggios.
 Without lots of practice, you cannot expect to ever gain the speed necessary to pull off a piece of this difficulty.